MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/index.md

     }
     confidentialClientApp, err := confidential.New("client_id", cred, confidential.WithAuthority("https://login.microsoftonline.com/Enter_The_Tenant_Name_Here"))
     ```

+    for using Managed Identity application, see [managed identity](./advanced/managed-identity.md)

 1. MSAL comes packaged with an in-memory cache.
 Utilizing the cache is optional, but we would highly recommend it.